LiveI18n/expo-demo/README.md

    ```

 3. **Configure your API credentials:**
-   - Copy `.env.local` and update with your LiveI18n credentials:
+   - Copy `.env.local.example` to `.env.local` and update with your LiveI18n credentials:
    ```bash
    cp .env.local.example .env.local
    # Edit .env.local with your actual credentials